 Now light the herb while pulling the main bottle up and out of the water, letting it fill with smoke.
 As the bottle is pulled upward out of the water, air is forced into the bottle bringing with it smoke.

 Remove the bowl piece and place your mouth over the top of the bottle.
 Push the bottle back in to the water, forcing the smoke up and out as you take a hit.
 Be prepared to have your mind blown.

 So, now you may be wondering, why the gravity bong, or why not for that matter?

 When it comes to choosing between a gravity and a traditional bong, there are several things to take into account.
-Firstly, a gravity bong generates a lot more smoke than most other types of bongs, which means you're going to get flattened quite quickly.
-That also means, you're going to economize on your stash, because with gravity bongs a little goes a long way.
-Plus, with a gravity bong, you have the option to build your own, which can save you some of the other kind of green.
+Firstly, this bong generates a lot more smoke than most other types of bongs, which means you're going to get a lot of smoke into your lungs and get flattened quite quickly.
+That also means, you're going to economize on your stash, because with these bongs a little goes a long way.
+Plus, you have the option to build your own, which can save you some of the other kind of green.

 However, the choice may also have a lot to do with the individual products.
 For example, a grav bong has nothing on a nice Roor or Jerome Baker.
 A glass water bong has a much smoother hit, especially when accounting for the ice catcher that is now so common these smoking pipes.
 But then again you don’t want to bring the prized bong into the woods either.
 So, at the end of the day, all the different bongs out there on the market, including the Grav bong, have their place for the right time and occasion, it all depends on what time it is.

-So, we end where we began, with the mixture of awe and respect for the endless capacity of the gravity bong.
+So, we end where we began, with the mixture of awe and respect for the endless capacity of this type of bong.
 They can be store bought or homemade in a variety of fashions.
 Affordable, sometimes portable and easy to use – at least once you get the hang of it.
 Any more questions about this?
 Just reach out and we will help!